A woman wearing a bandanna around her neck.

-Origin of bandannaHindi bāndhnū, a method of dyeing < Sans bándhana-, tying (so named because the cloth is tied to prevent certain parts from receiving the dye) ; from Indo-European an unverified form bhendh-, bind
+Origin of bandannaHindi bāndhnū, a method of dyeing ; from Sanskrit bándhana-, tying (so named because the cloth is tied to prevent certain parts from receiving the dye) ; from Indo-European an unverified form bhendh-, bind

 Origin of bandannaProbably Portuguese, from Hindi bāndhnū, tie-dyeing, from bāndhnā, to tie, from Sanskrit bandhati, he ties; see bhendh- in Indo-European roots.